suryavanshi18/Machine-Learning/mcp/README.md

 # FastMCP Server Setup for Claude Desktop

+MCP (Model context Protocol) is a standard way to provide AI systems access to data sources, apis ,filesystems with a single protocol
+Firstly we have the host system ie the AI (LLMs).
+Inside host we have a different MCP clients.
+The MCP clients are connected to MCP server via MCP protocol.
+MCP server are separate processes which provide clients Prompts Resources and Tools Prompts are instructions that can be injected into LLM context and tell how it should perform a task Resources are the data sources which can be infused in the LLM context window which allow model to reference external information.
+Tools are something that LLMs can call to perform actions outside context like query a database or open a file

+On the MCP client there are 2 primitives called Roots and Sampling Roots->Allows AI application to safely work with local file systems like opening,reading and analyzing without
+       giving unrestricted access to AI
+Sampling->This helps server to request the LLMs when needed.
+Like if you need to make a query for DB, then you can ask the LLMs do
+          so.

+Keeping above principles in mind
+We created a simple expense tracker using MCP protocol which uses Claude desktop as LLM host and my local .py files where I had defined 3 functions which added expenses , listed expensed and summarized my expense.
-This guide will help you install, configure, and connect a FastMCP-enabled server to Claude Desktop using the `uv` package manager.
+I had used fastmcp package for implementing MCP and sqlite3 package for creating local db This guide will help you install, configure, and connect a FastMCP-enabled server to Claude Desktop using the `uv` package manager.

 ***